growdigital/growdigital.org/src/posts/why-css-in-js.md

 > CSS-in-JS means that our style sheets are written and stored in JavaScript files.

 I sent Joel an email, saying why not [Block Element Modifier](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) CSS and [Inverted Triangle CSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)?
-And he replied:

->  BEM made me (and the rest of the team) the saddest.
+And he said something along the lines of, BEM made him and his team sad 😞.

 I did not understand.
 Thanks to the stellar work of [Nicole Sullivan](https://twitter.com/stubbornella), [Jonathon Snook](https://smacss.com/), [Nicolas Gallagher](https://github.com/suitcss/), [Brad Frost](http://bradfrost.com/) and many more, we have choices of syntax and ways of conceptually and visually organising the CSS ([BEM](https://bem.info/) and [Inverted Triangle CSS](https://github.com/sonniesedge/inuitcss-guide) by [Harry Roberts](https://csswizardry.com/) being my favourites).